Electrolyte Imbalance: Symptoms and How to Correct

 If your doctor suspects that an electrolyte imbalance is behind your symptoms, they will do a blood test.
 You may also be able to get tested through independent laboratories.

-While your doctor will help you interpret your results, it is empowering and useful to understand normal electrolytes levels,
+While your doctor will help you interpret your results, it is empowering and useful to understand normal electrolyte levels,

 Normal Adult Electrolyte Values (17):